Ixhel/dataIris/README.md

 # dataIris

 This is a data projection analysis and interpretation to detect outliers comparing methods.
-Using boxplots construction and quantiles versus DBSCAN algorithm determining euclidian distances.
+Using boxplots construction with quantiles versus DBSCAN algorithm determining euclidian distances.

-Ixhel
+- Ixhel

 Abstract:
 A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise
 - Martin Ester, Hans-Peter Kriegel, Jörg Sander, Xiaowei Xu